mlafave/ampliconDIVider/README.md

 The first column is the amplicon ID.
 This can be written the same way as the third column in `-b`, but it doesn't need to be (for example, colons are allowed).
 The second and third columns are the sequences of the primers used for the "long" version of the amplicon, written 5' to 3'.

--r	reference FASTA file (required): A FASTA file containing the sequence of the amplicons of interest.
-This should be the same file used to create the index for the aligner.
-If some of the target amplicons are nested within others, it's better to not include the larger of the two.
-For example, if you have amplicons from position 100 to 200, 600 to 700, and 100 to 700, then the one from 100 to 700 should not be included in this file or the aligner index, or it may cause alignment difficulites for the shorter amplicons.
-The hypothetical 100 to 700 sample can instead be monitored by using the `-p` option.
+`-r`:  Ranges file: a file indicating the subset of the read in which DIVs are of most interest.
+While all samples that have a DIV at any point will be reported in the normal `${BASE}.divs.gz` output file, specifying this option will result in an additional output file called `${BASE}.range.div.table.gz`.
+The format of the file specified by -r is a tab-delimited file containing the target ID identical to the third column of the barcode file, followed by the 1-based start and end of the portion of interest in the fragment:

+	cecr1a_T1_25_17051437-17051625	121	180
+	cecr1a_T2_25_17051701-17051898	67	126
+	cecr1b_T2_4_5106979-5107305	117	176

+`-v`:  Print the version number and quit.

--x	path to alignment index (required): Either an absolute or relative path to the aligner index file.
+`-x`:  Path to alignment index (required): Either an absolute or relative path to the aligner index file.
 The index itself can be created by using novoindex and the FASTA file used for option `-f`:

 	novoindex set1_amplicons.nix ~/path/to/ampliconDIVider/Varshney_et_al_input/set1_amplicons.fa